 Our little farm in the forest.

-Our first flower!
+Our very first flower!
 This is a Cosmos 'Xanthos' variety.